 My attitude at home improved.
 I was more responsible around the house and did my chores without complaining.
 I'm sure some of it was attributed to my growing up a little.
 I'm also sure my parents gave Mr. Schoeler's influence part of the credit for the changes in me.

-For my part, and I believed I had a part in it, I understood at some very basic level this was a quid pro quo situation even if I didn't know what the phrase meant at the time.
-I certainly wasn't capable of making an informed decision the way an adult could, but that didn't mean I thought of myself as completely innocent.
-I might've been a child but even twelve-year-olds know how to make a deal and keep it.
+For my part, and I believed I had a role in it, I understood at some fundamental level this was a quid pro quo situation even if I didn't know what the phrase meant at the time.
+I certainly wasn't capable of making an informed decision the way an adult could, but that didn't mean I thought of myself as entirely innocent.
+I might've been a child, but even twelve-year-olds know how to make a deal and keep it.
 At least they think they do.
 And that's what Charlie preyed on.

 Watch any group of young boys’ bargain and trade for status.
 They'll barter future actions or present possessions to solidify their standing in the group.
 They're even smart enough to be patient in the hopes some maneuver they make now will bring them increased standing in the future.

-Allegiances and friendships will shift and turn based on the outcomes of these negotiations, and the boys learn to keep their word.
+Allegiances and friendships will shift and turn based on these negotiations' outcomes, and the boys learn to keep their word.
 If they don't, they run the chance of being labeled a "welcher," someone who doesn't hold up their end of a bargain.
-If you do that a couple of times you end up with no friends.
+If you do that a couple of times, you end up with no friends.
 One thing Charlie understood was how the mind of a young boy worked.

 The unspoken deal was that I got a new best friend.
 This was not like the best friend any other twelve-year-old had.
-This was like being able to hang out with the coolest kid who'd ever lived and do interesting things with him.
-Things I would normally never have a chance to experience.
+This was like being able to hang out with the coolest kid who'd ever lived and do exciting things with him.
+Things I would usually never have a chance to experience.

 Once I was allowed to spend a couple of days a week with him, Charlie started taking me to restaurants and museums.
-Sometimes instead of going ice skating we went to R-rated movies, something my parents would never allow me to do.
+Sometimes instead of going ice skating, we went to R-rated movies, something my parents would never allow me to do.
 Before the weather got too cold, he took me horseback riding, which I loved.
-When he picked me up at home, I was never sure what we were going to do, but I was always sure it was going to be fun.
-All I had to do was keep my mouth shut about his touching me, because that's as far as things had gone at that point.
+When he picked me up at home, I was never sure what we were going to do, but I was always sure it would be fun.
+All I had to do was keep my mouth shut about his touching me because that's as far as things had gone at that point.
 It was a deal I took.

 Of course, I knew what he was doing to me was wrong, but children that age have no way to gauge how wrong something is.

-Of course, when you're a child and you make a deal, you don't get to read the fine print.
-It doesn't tell you anywhere that as you get more invested, the sexual and emotional abuse is going to escalate.
+Of course, when you're a child, and you make a deal, you don't get to read the fine print.
+It doesn't tell you as you get more invested, the sexual and emotional abuse will escalate.
 There was no way I could've known Charlie wasn't going to be happy just playing nookie.
 That's where a large part of the guilt I felt later came from.
-I thought I'd played my part in the lies and cover-up in the beginning.
+I thought I'd played my role in the lies and cover-up in the beginning.
 I felt like I’d gotten what was coming to me.
 I was raised Catholic.
 Deserved or not, guilt was a built-in component of our upbringing.

-He had blond hair and blue eyes and a big ruddy face.
-I would eventually grow to be six-foot, but right now I wasn't more than five-foot-two or -three.
+He had blond hair and blue eyes, and a big ruddy face.
+I would eventually grow to be six-foot, but I wasn't more than five-foot-two or three then.

 She was very pretty, with long blonde hair and green eyes.
 She wasn't much taller than I was and looked like a little doll standing next to her husband.
 They'd been married less than a year.

 Kevin wasn't that big; he was about the same size as Charlie.
-He had brown hair that was already receding and was wearing a bowtie and a sport jacket.
+He had brown hair that was already receding and was wearing a bowtie and a sports jacket.
 Julia reminded me of my mom.
 Black hair, light eyes, white skin.
 Typical Black Irish.
-She had two small children clinging to her skirt and that distracted air mothers of young kids always seem to have.
+She had two small children clinging to her skirt, and that distracted air mothers of young kids always seem to have.
 I liked her immediately.
-I shook hands with everybody, and was introduced to their kids, Stacy who was five and Jack who was three.
+I shook hands with everybody and was introduced to their kids, Stacy, who was five, and Jack, who was three.